SeaumSiddiqui/SeaumSiddiqui/README.md

 # About:
 ### An Aspiring Backend Developer
-I'm a Computer Science undergrad, enthusiastic about solving problems and realizing original concepts.
-Currently, I'm learning Java and Spring Boot, focusing on mastering REST APIs for backend development.
-Exploring new technologies, whether it's cloud platforms or learning a new programming language, always excites me.<br><br>I love connecting with individuals with similar interests as there's always something to learn from a great conversation.
-Besides writing code, you’ll find me gaming online, occasionally grinding on LeetCode, experimenting with new concepts and projects, or spending time outdoors.<br><br>Together, let's connect and make something incredible!
+I'm a Computer Science undergrad, focusing on mastering REST APIs for backend development.

 ## Socials: